HassanMoftah/wordnet-semantics/README.md

 first :- synsets file which contains the nouns in each synsets,may noun be found in several synsets.

-second :- hypernyms file which contains the relations between these synsets "each line has at the firstsynset number and it's parents next to it".
+second :- hypernyms file which contains the relations between these synsets "each line has at the first synset number and it's parents next to it".

 -i had used trie data structure to store  each noun and it's  corresponding  synsets numbers.